BedrockStreaming/XRequestUidBundle/README.md

 This situation leads to many difficulties to trace calls betweens APIs systems, especially when an internal call fails.
 This bundle provide a solution to generate ids for new requests and configure your guzzle services accordingly to uses those ids in sub http requests made by them.

-The bundle will generate and/or transfert those two headers : X-Request-Uid and X-Request-Parent-Uid.
+The bundle will generate and/or forward those two headers : X-Request-Uid and X-Request-Parent-Uid.

 ##  How ?